Very young piglets in a dark factory farm, standing on a hard floor.

 Animals Australia team

-The drive to maximise profit and production in the meat, eggs and dairy industries has led to routine farming practices that completely disregard the welfare of animals.
-Practices that are anything but ‘normal’ have become the ‘norm’ in farming today.
+The drive to maximise production and profit in the meat, eggs and dairy industries has led to routine farming practices that completely disregard the welfare of animals.
+These practices are anything but ‘normal’, but they have sadly become the ‘norm’ in farming today.

 Dehorning

-In the dairy industry, young heifer calves often suffer a similarly painful practice called disbudding.
-This usually involves either a hot iron being pressed against their head, to permanently damage their horn ‘buds’ — alternatively, caustic chemical may be applied or their sensitive horn tissue may be scraped out of the recess in their skull.
+In the dairy industry, young ‘heifer’ calves often suffer a similarly painful practice called ‘disbudding’.
+This usually involves either a hot iron being pressed against their head to permanently damage their horn ‘buds’, a caustic chemical being applied, or their sensitive horn tissue being scraped out of the recess in their skull.

 Branding